 In this pile the individual strands are tightly twisted and kinked, causing them to curl erratically across the surface of the carpet.
 This is a highly durable style that tends to hide dirt and wear and is suitable for high traffic and commercial settings.

 12 of 12

 Sometimes called "velvet cut pile" this style features short, densely packed fibers in order to create a rich and luxurious carpet surface.
-Unfortunately this carpet style is fairly temperamental and is prone to wearing down, scuffing, and showing footprints in its surface.
+Unfortunately, this carpet style is fairly temperamental and is prone to wearing down, scuffing, and showing footprints on its surface.
 This should only be used in a luxurious, low traffic setting.